CHAPTER SEVEN

 "This is an awesome thought," said the Officer, musingly.

 "But very true, my Son," replied the Sage.
-"If mankind would only realize this truth," he continued, "they would strive with all their might and main to rise to all that is good, loving, and merciful.
+"If mankind would only realise this truth," he continued, "they would strive with all their might and main to rise to all that is good, loving, and merciful.
 Then the world would at once become an earthly Paradise, and the human wolves, jackals and tigers which now abound would lay themselves down by the side of the meek and lowly, and turn their ferocious will to the purpose of helping their Brethren instead of destroying them."

 "Will this ever come to pass?" asked the Officer.